After-Shock/Cloudbox-wiki/Migrating-Cloudbox.md

 1. Point the DNS to your new server.

 1. Run the Cloudbox [[Installer| First Time Install: Installing Cloudbox]].

+1. Misc Tips:

+   - Update Plex Autoscan URL in Sonarr and Radarr (if you Plex URL had the IP address in it).

-### Copy Cloudbox to Another Server and Change the Domain Name
+### Duplicate Cloudbox to Another Server and Change the Domain Name

 1. Create a [backup](Backup-and-Restore#manual-backup) of your Cloudbox server.